OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 Position is of type 'Group' in HDF5.

 This group contains general information on the position.
-It is like a measuring system (see [\ref{measuring-system-group} Measuring System group](#measuring-system-group)) with following differences:
+It is like a measuring system (see [Measuring System](#measuring-system)) with following differences:

 >	The channel with the position data has multiple (nine) datasets.
 This is because a position record always consists of these nine values and therefore this dataset is hardcoded, instead of configurable as for all other measurement system.